Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/configuration-reference/mobile-core-api-reference.md

 ## Collect launch information

-You can provide the user info to the SDK from various launch points in your application.
+You can provide the user information to the SDK from various launch points in your application.

 {% hint style="info" %}

-If **Analytics** extension is enabled in your SDK, the collection of this launch data will result in an Analytics request being sent.
+If the **Analytics** extension is enabled in your SDK, the collection of this launch data will result in an Analytics request being sent.
 Other extensions in the SDK might use the collected data, for example, as a rule condition for an In-App Message.
 {% endhint %}

 {% tabs %}